 The "dual-frequency" (L1 and L2) user shall correct the time received from the SV for ionospheric effect by utilizing the time delay differential between L1 and L2 (reference paragraph 20.3.3.3.3.3).
 The "single-frequency" user, however, may use the model given in Figure 20-4 to make this correction.
 It is estimated that the use of this model will provide at least a 50 percent reduction in the single - frequency user's RMS error due to ionospheric propagation effects.
-During extended operations, or for the SVs in the Autonav mode if the CS is unable to upload the SVs, the use of this model will yield unpredictable results.
+During extended operations, the use of this model will yield unpredictable results.